iotempire/iotempower/doc/second-node.rst

-For this section, we assume that you have either successfully set-up IoTempower on the Raspberry Pi and are able to access the websites on it or setup IoTempower under yourself own Linux environment with access to a running mqtt broker and a running Node-RED
+For this section, we assume that you have either successfully set-up IoTempower on the Raspberry Pi and are able to access the websites on it or setup IoTempower in your own Linux environment with access to a running mqtt broker and a running Node-RED.

 We also assume you have completed and running a node and system folder from `first node <first-node.rst>`_ and can control its onboard led via the Node-RED web GUI.

-The goal of this tutorial is to show you how to flash or adopt a second node and then connect them together
+The goal of this tutorial is to show you how to flash (or adopt) a second node and then connect them together
 *over the air (OTA)* via Node-RED.